 Event guideline and details: Our fresh produce events are open to everyone!

-Recommendations: You will want to bring your own bags and a cart if you have one.
+Recommendations: You may want to bring your own bags and a cart if you have one.
 On average, visitors will leave with approximately 40 pounds of fresh produce per event.

-Parking: You can on the street at most of our locations.
-At the Wellstone Center, you may park in our ramp.
+Parking: You may park on the street at most of our locations.

 Locations